Lent, Holy Week and Easter at Saint James

 Bible Foods Dinner

-CYF Foot Washing in the Chapel
+Children, Youth and Families Mass with Foot Washing in the Chapel

 Families who would like to engage in the symbolic gesture of washing the feet of others in their family are asked to bring a towel from home.
 Chairs and pitchers of water will be provided for our brief observance.

-Holy Eucharist and Stripping of the Altar
+Maundy Thursday: Holy Eucharist with Foot-Washing and Stripping of the Altar

 This service is the commemoration of the institution of Holy Communion by Jesus as we reflect on his commandment to love one another as He loved us.
 We recount Jesus' last supper with the disciples, being betrayed and waiting in the Garden of Gethsemane.
 Click here to view the service from our streaming services page.

-All Night Vigil
+All Night Prayer Vigil with the Blessed Sacrament

-The all night vigil with prayer and meditation takes place in the sanctuary immediately following the 7:30 PM Maundy Thursday service and continues until Holy Friday at 7 AM.
+The all night vigil with prayer and meditation takes place in the sanctuary immediately following the 7:30 PM Maundy Thursday service and continues until Holy Friday at 6:45 AM.
 Small groups sign up to "keep watch" in the "garden" with Jesus for one hour in the chapel.
 For those who wish to attend virtually, click here to view the Vigil at your convenience.
-Participants are encouraged to bring their own meditations, prayers and/or prayer beads.
+Participants are encouraged to bring their meditations, prayers and/or prayer beads.

 Please click here to sign up for the hour(s) you wish to “keep watch in the garden.”

-Walk of Witness with Stations of the Cross
+Intergenerational Walk of Witness with Stations of the Cross

 We meet in the cloister to begin a contemplative prayer walk around the neighborhood.
-We reflect on the world’s need for Christ and his resurrection while pausing to offer prayers for the city and the people it serves.
+We reflect on the world’s

 Veneration of the Cross